o3de/o3de.org/content/docs/userguide/vr/cvars.md

 ---
-description: ' Configure console variables (CVARs) to activate and modify configurable features of &ALYlong;''s virtual reality system, such as resolution and performance specifications. '
+description: ' Configure console variables (CVARs) to activate and modify configurable features of Amazon Lumberyard''s virtual reality system, such as resolution and performance specifications. '
 title: Configuring Required Console Variables
 ---